Giving 5 star service to:

 IV.
 The energy efficiency portion comes when you raise your water heaters temperature.
 Instead of making the heater work to accommodate the drastic difference in water temperatures, a mixing valve takes part of that load, in turn using less hot water from the tank.
 The water gets mixed with the cold water at the mixing valve so this instance can make your utility bills slightly lower.
 It is not an astronomical difference but every little bit helps.

 As of January 2016, the national code council now advises all licensed plumbing contractors to follow the 2012 national plumbing code requirements.
 We understand that 2012 does not compensate this year, or the next following 3 years but it is our new guideline.
 There are many new codes within the observed standards but this one is the biggest requirement concerning you, JNR Plumbing’s client.

 Install a thermostatic mixing valve.
 This valve allows your heater to operate at the observed code temperature of 140 degrees.
-This temperature starts the killing process of bacteria, then this mixing valve adjusts your domestic hot water temperature to a maximum allowed 115 degrees.
+This temperature starts the killing process of bacteria, then this mixing valve adjusts your domestic hot water temperature to a code approved 120 degrees.
 Please see our scald/burn chart below for more information.
 Please understand these are just estimated times.
 Please look over your water heater as most of them have scald charts printed on a sticker, on the water heater tank itself.
-For infants and elderly, a lower temperature will be safer.
+For infants and elderly, a lower temperature maybe safer.